 Layla Ellison will likely be a blast to play as, especially with her mysterious telekinetic powers.
 How she got those powers is unknown but perhaps we’ll get to find out along the way.

 Ex-military sharpshooter, Jacob Boyer, has what Bethesda refers to as "supernatural precision," allowing him to stalk his prey from the shadows.
-Boyer will probably be an ideal character for those who like long-range weapons.
+Boyer will probably be an ideal character for those who like long-range weapons as he's armed with a sniper rifle.

 Finally, Remi de la Rosa is a twofer, and comes with a "robot cohort."
 This character is a combat engineer who seems to be comfortable around the vampire infestation.
 Bethesda says she has a “brilliant mind” and hopefully we’ll get to see that in action.